 From the perspective of the people trying the systems, it came down to the keypads.
 Everyone preferred the keypad from Meridia Interactive, which has a screen that confirms both how you voted and confirms that your vote was counted.
 The other ARS system keypad didn't have a screen and didn't provide this feedback, which was very important to our residents.
 They really wanted to know that the system was accurately capturing their votes.

 We could not be more happy with the purchase of our new Meridia software and keypads.
 We needed something fast and reliable for our first ever outdoor Town Meeting.
 Every step of the process with Meridia was exceptional.
 From the set up, to the customer service, to the product itself was so easy and user friendly!
 I would absolutely recommend Meridia.

 Is the voting secure?

 Scroll down to the Security section and learn more at www.meridiaars.com/security to gain confidence in our voting system.
-More than two dozen towns in MA and many others around the U.S. already did.
+Close to fifty (50) towns in MA and hundreds of others around the U.S. and the world already did.

 How do you distribute keypads to the voters?